 For those in Paris, who need to find a patisserie on the run, check out Paris By Mouth‘s bakery map.

-Last December, I was in Paris and had amazing desserts, from the hay ice cream at Frenchie to the rice pudding at Chez L’Ami Jean to the roasted pumpkin with salted caramel sauce.
+Last December, I was in Paris and had amazing desserts, from the hay ice cream at Frenchie to the Italian rice pudding at Chez L’Ami Jean to the roasted pumpkin with salted caramel sauce.
 It was truly superb We left enveloped in love and created new memories to share with others.
 Leaders in creating a story with food.

 What happens when your arch-enemy has a solution to better your own country’s problem?
 In a July 2012 NY Times Magazine article by Suzy Hansen, she highlights the amazing work of MacArthur Fellow Dr. Aaron Shirley in the Mississippi Delta.

-After years of banging his head against local politicians, Dr. Shirley has moved into the global fight in bringing an innovative health care model found in Iran to his community.
-Rarely do you hear about the socially and politically disenfranchised of Jackson, Mississippi in the same sentence as an Iranian health care delivery, but this creative vision towards providing excellent care knows no boundaries.
+After years of banging his head against local politicians, Dr. Shirley has moved into the global fight of bringing an innovative health care model found in Iran to his community.
+Rarely do you hear about the socially and politically disenfranchised of Jackson, Mississippi in the same sentence as an Iranian health care delivery, but this creative vision towards providing excellent care knows no political boundaries.

-In a nutshell, Dr. Shirley was moved by the Iranian model of eliminating the disparities of health care between the urban and rural communities By eliminating geographical disparities (i.e.: bring health care to communities) then we can level the field of sound and quality care for an entire population.
+In a nutshell, Dr. Shirley was moved by the Iranian model of eliminating the disparities of healthcare between the urban and rural communities By eliminating geographical disparities (i.e.: bring health care to communities) then we can level the field of sound and quality care for an entire population.
 Dr. Shirley’s community is an epidemic of poverty–with diseases that can be prevented.
 How can one harness the millions of dollars that Mississippi gets and actually provide quality health care to its people.
 Band-aid approaches will not address generations of neglect, invisibility, and political grand-standing.

 In public diplomacy terms, Dr. Shirley was exposed through an exchange experience in Germany, listening to a delegation of Iranian government officials, to find a collaborative way that a public-private organization can affect positive change.
 Creating opportunities for rural health care (either in Iran or the Mississippi Delta) is one filled with creativity, listening, engagement, and collaboration.
 You can read the entire article here.